haskell/network/README.md

 correspond to nice, logical commits.
 Make sure whitespace only changes are kept in separate commits to ease reviewing.

-Prepare the patches for sending:
+Prepare the e.g. last five patches for sending:

-    git format-patch <revision>
+    git format-patch -5 -n

-Pick the revision number of the commit preceding your (first) commit.
+This will create one patch file per patch.

     git send-email --to <maintainer> <patch files>